eLife-Exeter/eLife_Pisokas_Heinze_Webb_2019/README.md

 Both directories and subdirectories must be added in Matlab path.

-Running the script plot_explore_bump_jump_with_P_EGs.mlx in Matlab2016b and later will reproduce the plots included in the paper.
+Running the script plot_explore_bump_jump_with_P_EGs.mlx in Matlab2016b will reproduce the plots included in the paper (the code has been tested with Matlab2016b and Matlab2020a).

 Running the script make_plots.Rmd using R will reproduce the plots response time and heading change rate plots in the paper.

-Running the script collect_stats_long_run.m will collect all the data used in the plots.
-This script contains instructions and list of all the ways it was invoked to procude each of the data sets.
+Running the script collect_stats_long_run.m will collect all the data used in the plots (this code has been tested with Matlab2016b).
+The script contains instructions and list of the ways it was invoked to procude each of the data sets.